sullystats/stats6e/docs/index.md

    <li>s represents the section number</li>
    <li>n reprsents the problem number</li>
 </ul>

-For problems in the chapter review, use "r" for the section number For problems in the chapter test, use "ct" for the section number.
+For problems in the chapter review, use "r" for the section number.
-<br>  </br>
+For problems in the chapter test, use "ct" for the section number.

 For example, to retrieve the data set for Problem 31 in Section 4.1, use the URL
 <br>https://sullystats.github.io/stats6e/Data/Chapter_4/4_1_31.txt</br>